quraisahamid/cardio_demo/README.md

 how to run this
-1. download or clone it
+1. download or clone it    git clone https://github.com/quraisahamid/cardio_demo
 2. make sure you have install ionic and Nodejs especially to enabling the CLI command console to be used to view the project

 installation of ionic cordova